 It’s also worth noting that local honey can be most beneficial to help you fight allergies.

 Apitherapy can be used to treat a number of different conditions:

 Bee venom therapy (BVT) has been used since ancient Greece to help relieve pain from rheumatoid arthritis.
 This is due to its anti-inflammatory and pain-relieving effects.

-Research has found that BVT can lead to a decrease in swelling, pain, and stiffness in people with rheumatoid arthritis.
+has found that BVT can lead to a decrease in swelling, pain, and stiffness in people with rheumatoid arthritis.
 One study even found that it can reduce the need for traditional medications to be used, and that it simultaneously reduced the risk of relapse.

 Honey has long been used topically to treat wounds — including both open cuts and burns — thanks to its antibacterial, anti-inflammatory, and pain-relieving properties.
 Today’s research backs this up.
-A 2008 review found that medical dressings containing honey were effective at helping heal wounds while lowering the risk of infection.
+A found that medical dressings containing honey were effective at helping heal wounds while lowering the risk of infection.

 Helps with allergies

 Local wildflower honey, as it turns out, can help treat allergies in several ways.
 Honey can soothe a sore throat caused by allergies and act as a natural cough suppressant.

 Local wildflower honey may also protect people from allergies.
 This is because local wildflower honey can also contain trace amounts of flower pollen, a known allergen.
 Consuming local honey could slowly introduce this allergen to the body, potentially building up an immunity to it.

 Treat immune and neurologic conditions